by Tracy C. Brown

 All of this boils down to one thing and one thing only: Never, never, never ever remove any artifact from federal lands or waters.
 Period.
 If you do, well, I will let Martha Reeves and the girls tell you in this video clip:

 If you are an artifact collector, you just read the above text, and you watched the video, you are probably sitting there shell shocked.
 Your last tiny measure of hope has been dashed.

 One typical collector response to the hard, cold, dead truth is something along the lines of:

 But, but, but—I was always told that the Jimmy Carter Clause gives us collectors some kind of special break—a real out.
 I just never knew what that special out was— and no one could ever explain it to me.

 It has now been explained to you.
-If you are collecting prehistoric artifacts on federal lands or in federal waters, there really is no special break or special out that comprehensively protects you from arrest and prosecution.
+If you are collecting prehistoric artifacts or historic-era artifacts on federal lands or in federal waters, there really is no special break or special out that comprehensively protects you from arrest and prosecution.